devopsingh/iac-tutorial-master/docs/07-vagrant.md

 To start a local VM using Vagrant, we need to define its characteristics in a special file called `Vagrantfile`.

-Create a file named `Vagrantfile` inside `iac-tutorial` directory with the following content:
+Create a file named `Vagrantfile` inside `iac-tutorial-example` directory with the following content:

 ```ruby
 Vagrant.configure("2") do |config|